 Plymouth has its fair share of hills so you’ll want to be confident with your hill starts.
 It’s important to start on gently inclined roads that are quiet or empty, like Bridgewater Close or Carisbrooke Road, where it will be okay if you make mistakes.
 When you’re ready to test yourself, head to Fisher Road, or the nearby Ganges Road.
 They’re both steep and stuffed with parked cars, so they’re a real challenge not just for hill starts, but for parallel parking too.

 If you’re looking for dual carriageway experience, look no further than the A374.
 It’s near Plymouth University and includes a busy roundabout where it meets the A386.
 With a three-lane approach, you’ll want to focus hard on your lane positioning, and pay attention to the signs and road markings.
 Come your test, you’ll need to be able to handle scenarios like this safely.
 We’re sure you’ll do great!

-Everyone’s different, so we offer a choice of manual and automatic driving lessons in Plymouth.
+Everyone’s different, so think carefully about manual and automatic driving lessons in Plymouth.

 There’s a lot to think about when it comes to choosing between manual and automatic.
 A manual licence enables you to drive both manual and automatic cars.
 An automatic licence restricts you to automatics.
 Manual lessons also tend to be cheaper than automatic ones.

 However, you’ll want to think about where you plan to drive in Plymouth once you pass your test.
 If you’ll be driving around during rush hour you might prefer an automatic, so you don’t have to change gears all the time in stop-start traffic.
 Automatics also make hill starts a lot easier.
 On the other hand, an automatic sacrifices the sense of control that you get with a manual transmission.
 Think hard before you pick between the two!